Jawschamp/Unofficial-Epic-Games-products/README.md

 # Second Note: This "Project" will only hold work that I have deemed worth writing about

-# Third and final Note for now...: **Epic is now taking action against any private server that contains Cosmetics so most "Products" may not work**
+# Third and final Note for now...: **Epic is now taking action against any private server that contain Cosmetics so most Cosmetic Private Server may not work**
 This will be a guide on how to set up almost any third party application that deals with Epic Games or Fortnite!
 In this Guide you'll find out how to setup
 * Cosmetic Private Servers